-Popular influencers are usually active content producers with significant networks of readers, fans and followers on their blogs, Facebook, Twitter, Instagram and other social networks.
+Popular influencers are usually active content producers with significant networks of readers, fans and followers on their blogs, Facebook, Twitter, Instagram, TikTok, LinkedIn, YouTube, and other social networks.

 Before we explore several threads on this issue, let us first look at the huge elephant in the room.
 Namely, the Xiaxue versus Gushcloud saga (feat.
 Singtel, StarHub and M1) currently rocking the social media landscape in Singapore.

 Back in December last year, I blogged about who influencers are, prompted by the Xiaxue versus Gushcloud saga which started with a blog post titled “The Big Gushcloud Exposé” by Xiaxue two days before Christmas.

 Two websites/blogs came up during the ensuing months.